umontreal-simul/latnetbuilder/README.md

 [Binary (pre-compiled) releases](link)
 of LatNet Builder are available for ??? platforms.
-These include the executable `latnet` program, library and documentation, together with the Graphical User Interface.
+These include the executable `latnetbuilder` program, library and documentation, together with the Graphical User Interface.

 Interfaces with Python and R ???